chuongmep/netDxf/README.md

 # netDxf
-netDxf 3.0.0 Copyright(C) 2009-2020 Daniel Carvajal, Licensed under LGPL
+netDxf for NET 5.0 Copyright(C) 2009-2020 Daniel Carvajal, Licensed under LGPL
 ## Description
 netDxf is a .net library programmed in C# to read and write AutoCAD DXF files.
 It supports AutoCad2000, AutoCad2004, AutoCad2007, AutoCad2010,  AutoCad2013, and AutoCad2018 DXF database versions, in both text and binary format.